iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Good, but should be better.
 It says in the app, that you can use this just on battery when not charging - you can't.
 If you could I'd give it 5 stars.
 Otherwise fab app where you can help solve major issues and possibly help save lives.
 It hasn't affected my battery yet after 40 hours use.<br> :date: __2021-01-04 08:14:30__

-> Please make your application's user interface compatible with Android TV and also Google TV with Chromecast.
-I certainly don't mind donating CPU time of my Google TV with Chromecast.
-It's left powered up 24/7/365.
-I've side-loaded it onto the Google TV device and the app does work.<br> :date: __2021-01-03 22:21:37__

-> Does what it says on the tin<br> :date: __2021-01-02 21:16:31__

-> Been using the App less than a week so early days, but very satisfied so far<br> :date: __2020-12-31 09:51:56__

-> The stats added with the 3.2.0.2641 update are good, but why are they only accessible when a project is actually powered?
-Can't they be made visible for the selected project as panes on the "The Lab" page all the time?<br> :date: __2020-12-30 01:13:38__

 #### 3-star reviews